30 Biggest Dos and Don’ts When Buying a Car

 24. Don't: Let Dealers Shop Your Application

 Even if they're doing it to try to get you the best rate, dealers can inadvertently harm you by shopping your application to too many lenders at the same time.
-"Think twice about letting the dealer pull your credit report and shop your application," said Gerri Detweiler, credit educator and education director at Nav, Inc.
+"Think twice about letting the dealer pull your credit report and shop your application," said Gerri Detweiler, credit and financial consultant.

 "We've heard reports from consumers who have found 10, 25 or more inquiries on their credit reports as a result of one dealer blasting their applications to numerous lenders.
 While some credit scoring models don't count all car loan inquiries in a short period of time, not all have this buffer," Detweiler said.